 aos_str_null(&upload_id);

-/* Initiate a multipart upload task and obtain the upload ID. */
+/* Initialize the multipart upload to obtain an upload ID (upload_id). */

 resp_status = oss_init_multipart_upload(oss_client_options, &bucket, &object, &upload_id, headers, &resp_headers);

-/* Determine whether the multipart upload task is initiated. */
+/* Check whether the multipart upload is successfully initialized. */

 if (aos_status_is_ok(resp_status)) {